-50% OFF WITH CODE LAUNCH UNTIL 08/04/2026

 None of that was a discipline problem.

 Your apps are built and refined by large teams of engineers and designers whose entire job is to keep you scrolling for as long as possible.
 They were never neutral tools.
 The infinite feed, the autoplay, the badges, the pull-to-refresh that works exactly like a slot machine: none of it is an accident.
-All of it is tested against millions of people to find what holds attention longest.
+All of it is tested against millions of people to find what will hold your attention the longest.

-Your willpower has been up against algorithms tailored to beat it, that you carry with you 24/7.
-That's a different problem from a bad habit.
+Your willpower has been up against algorithms tailored to beat it, which you carry with you 24/7.
+That's a different problem from simply a bad habit.

 So you change the fight.

-You stop relying on willpower to win a battle it was never going to win, and you change the conditions instead.
+You stop relying on willpower to win a battle you were never going to win, and you change the conditions instead.
 You make it harder to scroll while making everything else easier.
 Where the apps want it smooth, you add friction.
-Everywhere else, you take friction away.
+Everywhere else, you remove friction.

 That is why this works where trying harder didn't.
 Your willpower is no longer alone against the algorithms every single day.
 You are rigging the fight in your favor, one small change at a time, until there's nothing left pulling you back.